k0da/terraform-controller/README.md

 replicaset.apps/terraform-controller-8494cf85c5   1         1         1       18s
 ```

-## Namespace
-Everything is put in the `terraform-controller` namespace with these provided manifests.
-Edit metadata.namespace in files to change name space or remove to run in default.
-You will need to update the args for the command in the deployment to update or remove `--namespace` argument for the executable.
-Passing in the flag limits the controller to only watching CRD objects in it's namespace, remove this param to let the terraform-controller see all CRD objects in any namespace.

 ## Quickstart Appliance + k3s
-Use (k3d)[https://github.com/rancher/k3d/releases] to spin up small (k3s)[https://github.com/rancher/k3s] clusters for a quick start for using the Terraform Controller.
+Use [https://github.com/rancher/k3d/releases](k3d)to spin up small [https://github.com/rancher/k3s](k3s) clusters for a quick start for using the Terraform Controller.
 The appliance image comes pre-built with the deployment manifests and will auto-create verything the Terraform Controller needs when they boot.

 ```shell
 ~ k3d create --name terraform-controller --image rancher/terraform-controller-appliance